dltowls000/dltowls000/README.md

 April 27, 2024: Participated in 2024 Hacktheon preliminaries
 May 3, 2024: Reached Dreamhack Ranking in the 1300s
 July 23, 2024: Reached Dreamhack Ranking in the 1200s
+July 27, 2024: Reached Dreamhack Ranking in the 1000s
-July 23, 2024: surpassed a total score of 1000 points in the DreamHack Wargame
+July 27, 2024: achieved 30th place in the DreamHack CTF